 - determine a rate in the dollar (rate in the dollar = required rate revenue ÷ by total rateable property valuations)

 - apply the rate in the dollar to an individual property valuation to determine a property’s rate bill.
 (Property rate bill = rate in the dollar × individual property CIV)

 Waste services charge

-This charge covers the costs of waste services, including collecting your bins.
+We set this charge to cover the costs of all waste services, including collecting your bins.

-The waste services charge also includes the Victorian Government’s landfill levy, which pays for the cost of disposing waste into landfill.
+This charge also includes the Victorian Government’s landfill levy, which covers the cost of disposing waste into landfill.
 This levy will increase from January 2021.

 Fire Services Property levy

-We collect the Fire Services Property Levy in your rates bill on behalf of the Victorian Government to fund the Metropolitan Fire Brigade and the Country Fire Authority.
+We collect the Fire Services Property Levy in your rates bill on behalf of the Victorian Government to fund Fire Rescue Victoria and the Country Fire Authority.